Our Vampires Are Different: Webcomics

 - One has to wonder if the writer of Captain Britain and MI-13 read The Adventures of Dr. McNinja, because Marvel's Dracula also has a moon base.

 - A recent storyline has started exploring which of the traditional vampire traits are true and which are just unverifiable superstitions.
 Notably, they establish the existence of non-human vampires, ,including vampire gorillas.

-- Gore, from The Life of Riley, was a housemate to the Bobs, and like to watch the game while feeding.
+- Gore, from The Life of Riley, was a housemate to the Bobs, and liked to watch the game while feeding.
 Later he Took a Level in Badass, and proceeded to run interference for an infiltration team while carrying paintball cannons so huge humans couldn't wield them, and wound up at the end of the story arc immune to sunlight thanks to the newfound power of his succubi ex-girlfriend.
-The last time you saw Gore, he was fast, strong, unkillable, and had moved his heart to prevent staking from working.
-His opponent was curious about where such a young vampire gained a lot of tricks that should have taken him a few thousand years to learn, whereupon Gore revealed his powers were taught to him by Lilith.
-It's sad that a combination of Real Life and internet douchebaggery took this awesome comic down.
+The last time we saw Gore, he was fast, strong, unkillable, and had moved his heart to prevent staking from working.
+His opponent was curious about where such a young vampire gained tricks that should have taken him a few thousand years to learn, whereupon Gore revealed his powers were taught to him by Lilith.

 - In Charby the Vampirate (see here), there are "elites", a sub-race of vampires who are unkillable in any of the conventional ways (or unconventional).